Feven

 And what were you doing in Eritrea?

 In Eritrea, I was studying science.
 I wanted to do psychology or computer science.
 In fact, I applied to the computer school in Geneva, but I wasn't accepted because of the language barrier.
-So I went to the Collège, where I stayed for a year.
+So I went to the Collège and stayed there for a year.
 It was a difficult year, I had to learn a second language, Italian as well as French, it was really complicated.
 I had a lot of trouble with essays and literature.
 For everything else, I had the level.
 With the complexity of college, I had to make a choice, and it seemed obvious to me that I had to forget my dreams of psychology for a while.
 I needed to do some training that could lead me to employment.
 I looked at the possibilities and went to business school where, after three or four years, I could work.
 So I did the CFC at business school, then the Maturité.
 Today, I'm studying International Business Management at the Haute École de Commerce while working in accounting.
+And how did you cope with this change?

 "I have a passion for helping people.
 That is why I volunteered with the Association of Intercultural Mediators (AMIC) or even during COVID with the association Colis du Cœur."

-I also understand that it was Yojoa who helped you find your current job.
-How did you meet Yojoa?Yes, it's true, I found my job thanks to Yojoa.
-I met Emmanuelle and Amanda when I was in my second year of business school, through the association AMIC, with which they had a partnership and for which I volunteered.
-I was then looking for internships to complete my training, during which we were strongly encouraged to do them.
-For my part, it was difficult; I didn't have much of a network.
-Emmanuelle and Amanda allowed me to do two internships: one at BNP Paribas and another at the Trafigura Foundation.
-When I graduated, I was looking for a job and Emmanuelle got in touch with me.
-In September 2021, I started high school at 50% in order to combine school and work.
-In November, she offered me an interview at Civitas Maxima, and I have been working there ever since in administration and accounting.
+, that's right, I found my job through Yojoa.
+I met Emmanuelle and Amanda when I was in my second year of business school, through the AMIC association, which had a partnership with them and for which I was volunteering.
+At the time, I was looking for internships to complete my training, during which it was strongly recommended that we do some.
+It was difficult for me; I didn't have much of a network.
+Emmanuelle and Amanda enabled me to do two internships: one at BNP Paribas and the other at the Trafigura Foundation.
+After graduating, I was looking for a job and Emmanuelle contacted me to check up on me.
+So, in September 2021, I started high school at 50% to be able to combine school and work.
+In November, she offered me an interview at Civitas Maxima, and I've been working there in administration and accounting ever since.
+How is the work going?

 "When I was looking for a job, I saw advertisements that said "French-speaking", "native French speaker" or even "European profile".
 You know you can do the job, but you don't fit the profile."